Make sure to buy your skip-the-line tickets online before your visit!

 Vic T. waited 55 min-- 4 months

 Alec waited 25 min20 minute d'attente seulement !
-En plus des qu'on arrive ont est tout de suite éblouie par La beauté du chateaux de Versailles ! -- 21 days
+En plus des qu'on arrive ont est tout de suite éblouie par La beauté du chateaux de Versailles ! -- about 2 months

 Val75 waited 40 min-- 7 months